platformsh/platformsh-docs/docs/src/overview/pricing/sponsored.md

 In return, eligible projects are expected to include an HTML snippet conspicuously on each page of the site.
 That may be in a sidebar or footer, with text no smaller than the standard body text size for the site.
 The image may be scaled via CSS as appropriate as long as the text is fully readable.
 The badge markup will be provided by Platform.sh when setting up the site and will include a link to Platform.sh and an analytics tracking value so we know where links are coming from.
-It does not include any cookies.
+It doesn't include any cookies.

 Platform.sh may from time to time update the widget’s contents and the sponsored site will update the contents in a timely fashion.